AriatCowboy/Clean-.gnmap/README.md

 # Clean-.gnmap
-Cleans up the output of GNMap scans
+Cleans up the output of GNMap scan files

 THIS IS AN EXAMPLE: